 top of page

-Historic Protection Tools
+Protection Strategy Tools

 Preservation Easements

 A preservation easement is a legal agreement requiring the easement holder to protect a particular historic structure's visual and structural integrity even though another person owns it.
-The easement intends to prevent anyone from demolishing or severely altering the historic building without the easement holder's permission.

 Local Historic Districts